 Light:

-It thrives best in full sunlight to partial shade.
-At least 4 hours of direct sunlight a day.
-It does best in a south-facing room, sunroom or greenhouse.
+Passion Flower plant thrives best in full sunlight to partial shade.
+At least 4 hours of direct sunlight a day and it does best in a south-facing room, sun room or greenhouse.

 Soil: